Edinburgh University Settlement: Foundation

 The main founder of the Edinburgh settlement was Sir Richard Lodge, a history professor.
 In proposing the foundation of the settlement Professor Lodge acknowledged that while Edinburgh was a fair city it had some 'foul spots' in it.
-The first location suggested for the settlement would be in the district that lay between the Cowgate and the Cannongate in Edinburgh's old town.
+The first location suggested for the settlement would be in the district that lay between the Cowgate and the Canongate in Edinburgh's old town.
 He suggested that if the fellows and students of the University could do anything to 'brighten the lives and bring sympathy and gladness to some of the homes in those dark spots they would be going some way to repay the debt the College owed to the city.

 The basis of the settlement idea was that undergraduates, academics and researchers would be resident in 'Settlement Houses' which were situated in underprivileged communities.
 To 'bring graduate and undergraduate face to face with the working man to unite their energies for the common social good'.
 The first group of 12 students moved into High School Yards, living with a warden appointed by the academics.
 They lived in the settlement house free, or for cheaper rent, in return for doing community work.
 The aim was to live as part of the community and that there would be benefits as a result; for the community and also for those researchers and students in two way engagement.